The Element Vanadium

 How was Vanadium discovered, and by who?

-Vanadium has an interesting history and was even discovered twice.
+The element vanadium has an interesting history and was even discovered twice.
 In 1794, a Spanish-Mexican mineralogist, Andrés Manuel Del Río, was offered the chair of mineralogy at the Royal School of Mines in Mexico City.
 Here, he was responsible for analyzing the chemistry of new minerals.
 In 1801, he found a brown lead ore from a mine named La Purísima del Cardenal, resulting in his discovery of a new element, which we would know as vanadium.
 However, at the time, Del Río called his element panchromium, meaning “all of the colors” because of the element’s colorful salts.
 He later renamed the element erythronium, after the Greek word, “eruthros”, meaning red, because Group 1 and Group 2 oxide salts of the element would turn red when heated.

 A few years later, in 1805, French chemist Hippolyte-Victor Collet-Descotils examined the same brown lead ore and stated that erythronium was actually impure chromium.
 Unfortunately, Del Río agreed that he was wrong about his finding.
 It was not until 1830 when a Swedish chemist named Nils Gabriel Sefström found an iron ore and discovered an element.
 He named this “new” element vanadium, after ‘Vanadis’, the Scandinavian goddess of beauty.
 Not long after, German chemist Friedrich Wöhler analyzed Del Río’s brown lead ore with Sefström’s iron ore and realized that the two “different” elements were actually identical.

 Vanadium is a moderately reactive element that acts as both a metal and nonmetal in certain reactions.
-It becomes more reactive at elevated temperatures; In normal conditions, vanadium is unaffected by oxygen and water because of its protective oxide layer.
+It becomes more reactive at elevated temperatures.
+In normal conditions, vanadium is unaffected by oxygen and water because of its protective oxide layer.
 It is also resistant to molten alkali metal.

 When heated, vanadium metal reacts with excess oxygen in the air to form vanadium(V) oxide, V2O5.
 Vanadium metal is quite reactive at elevated temperatures, resulting in the possibility of the vanadium(V) oxide containing other vanadium oxides as well.
 Lower oxidation states of vanadium may re-oxidize, until no longer exposed to oxygen.